Kenzie is currently a(n)...

 For me, music and collaboration are conduits for promoting empathy, compassion, and understanding.
 I like to mash genres together, bring performers and creators together, and challenge preconceptions of what's possible both with sounds and our imaginations.

-As a proponent of contemporary electronic music, Kenzie has premiered works at conferences such as SEAMUS and LATex composition conferences, the National Flute Association Convention, Root Signals Electronic Music Festival, and UT Austin's annual Ears, Eyes, and Feet showcase.
+As a proponent of electroacoustic new music, Kenzie has premiered works at conferences such as SEAMUS and LATex composition conferences, the National Flute Association Convention, Root Signals Electronic Music Festival, and UT Austin's annual Ears, Eyes, and Feet showcase.
 She is heavily influenced by the music of Zoe Keating, Lindsey Stirling, Andrew Bird and flutists Ian Anderson (of Jethro Tull), Ian Clarke, and Wil Offermans.

 While studying Classical Flute Performance at the University of Michigan in her hometown of Ann Arbor, she played Irish flute in a band called Killarney Broadcast, studied Hindustani traditional music of North India, and played at weekly bluegrass jams in her dorm lobby.
 In Austin, Texas where she earned her Master's in Flute Performance, Kenzie added beatboxing, loop stations and pedals to her musical toolkit, and performed with blues-rock jam band Nick's House Band, funk band Funkopotamus, and beatboxer Michael (Maestro) Matson, among other new musical friends.
 Her YouTube channel content dates from this period of looping experimentation and Austin live music immersion.

 Her principal teachers have been Marianne Gedigian and Amy Porter.
-Kenzie is based in Austin, Texas.
+Kenzie is based in Los Angeles, California and Austin, Texas.